Sudan's Bashir leaves Nigeria, ICC calls for arrest

 African enthusiasm for the court has waned over the years, partly owing to a perception that prosecutors disproportionately target African leaders, a charge the ICC denies.

-(This story has been corrected to fix paragraphs 3-4 to show the summit lasted two days, not one, and make clear other leaders remained)

-(Reporting by Felix Onuah in Abuja; Additional reporting by Khalid Abdelaziz in Khartoum and Tim Cocks in Lagos; Writing by Tim Cocks; Editing by Alison Williams)
+(Reporting by Felix Onuah in Abuja; Additional reporting by Khalid Abdelaziz in Khartoum and Tim Cocks in Lagos; Writing by Tim Cocks; Editing by Alistair Lyon and Hugh Lawson)